Charleston United 2019 - 2020 Logo

 1776 is arguably the most important and recognized year in America's history.
 It is a cherished reminder of Charleston's rich cultural and political ties to the American Revolution.
 Proudly displayed, 1776 honors all American patriots who united against tyranny and sacrificed their lives in an unwavering fight for our liberty.

-The 13 stars in the logo represent the first thirteen colonies arranged in a circle in tribute to the first American flag made by Betsy Ross and commissioned by the United States first president and then Colonial General George Washington.
+The 13 stars represent the first thirteen colonies arranged in a circle in tribute to the first American flag made by Betsy Ross and commissioned by the United States first president and then Colonial General George Washington.

 The sky above the steeple is radiant red which according to folk lore “a good sign” for a port city such as Charleston; it gives credence to the adage "Red sky at night sailors' delight" which equates to tomorrows forecast for ideal maritime weather.